Tao Te Ching

 The Tao Te Ching is fundamental to the Taoist school and strongly influenced other schools, such as Legalism and Neo-Confucianism.
 This ancient book is also central in Chinese religion, not only for Taoism but Chinese Buddhism, which when first introduced into China was largely interpreted through the use of Taoist words and concepts.
 Many Chinese artists, including poets, painters, calligraphers, and even gardeners have used the Tao Te Ching as a source of inspiration.
 Its influence has also spread widely outside East Asia, aided by hundreds of translations into Western languages.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Tao Te Ching" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Tao Te Ching" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools